UDT-ITF/website/source/index.md

 {% include blocks/logo-grid.html items=logos %}

-UDT-ITF is funded by the NEH/AHRC New Directions for Digital Scholarship in Cultural Institutions program, a joint initiative between the National Endowment for the Humanities and the UK Arts and Humanities Research Council (AHRC).
+UDT-ITF is an output of the Unlocking Digital Texts project.
+Unlocking Digital Texts is funded by the NEH/AHRC New Directions for Digital Scholarship in Cultural Institutions program, a joint initiative between the National Endowment for the Humanities and the UK Arts and Humanities Research Council (AHRC).

 ## Partners